slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 Making money is not about luck.

 It’s a skill you learn through specialized knowledge, accountability, and leverage.
 Offer what society wants but can’t easily get—at scale.
 Focus on persistent effort in industries with long-term horizons and aligned people.
 The internet has unlocked diverse paths; most haven’t realized it yet.
 Build equity and ownership; trading time for money caps your upside.
 Wealth is assets that earn without constant work.

-Being broke is hard.
-Becoming rich is hard.
-Choose your hard.

-Hints:

-- Learn to sell.
+Learn to sell.
 Learn to build.
 If you can do both, you’re unstoppable.
-- Equip yourself with specialized knowledge (unique, apprenticeship-style, not standard education), accountability (take risks under your own name), and leverage (code, media, capital, people).
-- Embrace responsibility—society grants more duties, ownership, and influence to those who do.
+Equip yourself with specialized knowledge (unique, apprenticeship-style, not standard education), accountability (take risks under your own name), and leverage (code, media, capital, people).
+Embrace responsibility—society grants more duties, ownership, and influence to those who do.
 Build a public, bold personal brand.
-- Select partners with intelligence, energy, and especially integrity.
+Select partners with intelligence, energy, and especially integrity.
 Avoid cynics and pessimists—their beliefs become self-fulfilling.
-- Prioritize building wealth over chasing money or status.
+Prioritize building wealth over chasing money or status.
 Money is a tool for trading experiences.
 Create valuable experiences to build wealth.
-- You won’t achieve significant wealth trading time for money.
+You won’t achieve significant wealth trading time for money.
 Ownership or equity in a business is required for financial freedom.
 Spend money to save time, not time to save money.
-- When you eventually attain wealth, you realize it wasn’t the primary goal.
+When you eventually attain wealth, you realize it wasn’t the primary goal.
 Free wealth: books, friends, sleep, ideas, questions, gratitude, laughter.

+Being broke is hard.
+Becoming rich is hard.
+Choose your hard.

 > *"He who works all day has no time to make money." (...)
 "I would rather earn 1% off 100 people’s efforts than 100% of my own efforts."